shadowtime2000/eon/README.md

-# turboweb
+# Faster.js
-A simply framework for creating web services
+A simple framework for creating web services